Life · Opinion

 Seems a bit silly when you put it like that, doesn’t it?
 But I’m not here for a theological debate.

-I wonder if there will ever be a time when I’ll be, er, well, sane enough to stop all of these little avoidances, which probably make my day just a smidge harder than it really needs to be?
-But if I’m honest, I can’t see an end in sight.
+I wonder if there will ever be a time when I’ll be, er, well, sane enough to stop all of these little superstition related avoidances, which probably make my day just a smidge harder than it really needs to be?
+But if I’m honest, I can’t see an end to my superstition in sight.
 Because there’s always the ‘what if?’.
 There’s still a minute, infinitesimal chance that it does work and if I stop, a plane will crash down on me when I pop to the shops to get some milk… *touches wood*.

 So until someone can unequivocally prove to me that my hopping and saluting DOESN’T work, I think I’ll carry on.